thangtran3112/aws/cdk-nextjs-standalone/cdk-app-router-tailwind/README.md

-# Template for app-router nextjs project, without tailwind
+# Template for app-router nextjs project, with tailwind

 - Created with `npx create-next-app@latest`
 - All assets must be put into `public/static` for proper Cloudfront redirects